-The group is one of the pre-eminent online, off-price retailers in ANZ and has further attractive growth possibilities due to both the lower levels of internet penetration, in comparison to territories such as the United Kingdom and the USA, and this region's relative lack of off-price retailers.
-In ANZ the group has a small network of physical outlets which is used both to clear the group's own surplus inventory and test brands and products in that offline channel.
+The group's retail marketplace has its largest presence in ANZ and is an opportunity to significantly increase the group's addressable market in the region.
+The group is one of the pre-eminent online retailers in ANZ and has further attractive growth possibilities due to both the lower levels of internet penetration, in comparison to territories such as the UK and the USA, and this region's relative lack of off-price retailers.

+In ANZ the group has a small network of physical outlets, part of our offline activities, which is used both to clear the group's own surplus inventory and returns via that offline channel.
+It's planned that the number of outlets will reduce in FY19 to focus this activity into fewer, more profitable, sites.